 - Approve complex workflows before employees get started on tasks to limit mistakes and downtime.

 In conclusion, OneDrive offers team members a place to easily access and store files.
-Sharing and tracking document version is made easy as the tool is one large online folder system.
+Sharing and tracking different versions of documents is made easy, as the tool is essentially one large online folder system.
 With SharePoint, you are giving your team a collaborative workspace with a variety of features like dashboards, calendars, notification and task updates.
 Both tools have their benefits and based on your organization’s goals they can be used separately or together very effectively.